 Who needs voluntary life insurance?

-Voluntary life insurance can also be useful for someone who already has a standalone life insurance policy but still needs more coverage.
-For example, someone who qualified to buy a $100,000 indexed universal life policy before their health problems began can supplement this death benefit coverage by participating in their employer’s voluntary life insurance program.
-They could get another $250,000 of coverage this way for a reasonable cost and would then be carrying adequate life insurance.
+Voluntary life insurance may also be useful for someone who already has an individual life insurance policy but wants additional coverage for added financial security.
+For example, someone who qualified to buy a $100,000 indexed universal life policy before their health problems began may want to supplement their current death benefit by participating in their employer’s voluntary life insurance program for a relatively low or, in some cases, no premium if their employer foots the bill.

 Types of voluntary life insurance